-Only use accessories, transducers or cables supplied by the manufacturer.
+Only use accessories, transducers or cables supplied by the manufacturer of this device.
 Non-original accessories may result in reduced electromagnetic compatibility (EMC) of your device.

 Modification of hearing aids is not allowed

 Changes or modifications not expressly approved by the manufacturer will void the warranty of the equipment.